JohnPettigrew/rails-side-project-summer/Project-outline.md

 - As a member, I can indicate that I'd like to help with a project that's asking for help, so that I can do something interesting with my summer.
 - As a member, I can have my own project and also associated projects, so that I can do my own work but also help other people.
 - As a member, I can upvote any project so that its members can be encouraged by my interest.
-- ~As a visitor, I can see a gravatar for any user account so that I can easily identify people from their standard online visual identity.~